Snow moves into Northeast; a foot possible in many areas

 With travel treacherous, the New York State Thruway reduced the speed limit to 45 mph (72 kph) across a large stretch of the highway, and the speed limit on the Massachusetts Turnpike was reduced to 40 mph (64 kph).

-While public school children in many Northeast states were on February vacation this week, schools and colleges that had remained open opted to either cancel classes for the day or make Friday a remote learning day
+While public school children in many Northeast states were on February vacation this week, many schools and colleges that were still open opted to either cancel classes for the day or make Friday a remote learning day.

+While commuters grumbled, ski areas cheered the fresh snow that came after unseasonably warm temperatures earlier in the week.

+“Mother Nature is officially confused as to how to spend her time, but she seems to have a great short-term plan for now,” Mad River Glen in Fayston, Vermont, said on its website Friday.